- Nov 1, 2019

 MCCA: Minority Corporate Counsel Association

-Head of the Class: Written for the Minority Corporate Counsel Association, this profile of Guilford County Schools Superintendent Maurice "Mo" Green looks at his transition from practicing law to leading North Carolina's third largest school district.
-(August 2015)
+Head of the Class Guilford County Schools, focusing on his transition from practicing law to leading the state's third largest school district.

-The Future of the Legal Profession (May-June 2015): Jiali “Keli” Huang has dreamed of being an attorney since she moved to the United States with her parents at the age of eight.
-But her path to law school was fraught with family obligations and financial roadblocks that would have deterred all but the most determined individuals.
+The Future of the Legal Profession (May-June 2015): Jiali “Keli” Huang dreamed of being an attorney since moving to the United States with her parents at age 8.
+Her path to law school was fraught with family obligations and financial roadblocks that would have deterred all but the most determined individuals.
 Thanks to the LMJ Scholarship program, Huang has a financial head start to make her dream a reality.

 • 2005: Patricia Astorga of New York City (November-December 2015)